 Closely following ExpressVPN is its toughest competitor - NordVPN.
-The company provides one of the sturdiest and best-quality VPN platforms, with military-grade security, DNS leak protection, and thousands of servers covering almost the entire globe.
+The company provides one of the sturdiest and best-quality VPN platforms, with military-grade security, DNS leak protection, split tunneling, and thousands of servers covering almost the entire globe.

 Thanks to such a large web of servers scattered everywhere, NordVPN promises to deliver great (and fast) Netflix experience (as well as BBC, Hulu, Amazon Prime, and more) wherever you may be and whichever local content you wish to watch, be it from the US, UK, Italy, France, Germany, Japan, Australia, Spain, and more.
 All this content can be viewed on a wide array of platforms, including Android, Windows, Mac, iOS, Linux, BlackBerry, routers, and many more.

-In addition to an immense number of servers, including specialised obfuscated units that can bypass network firewalls, NordVPN also has a lower price tag than ExpressVPN, which is why many budget-focused users rather opt for the former.
+In addition to an immense number of servers, including specialized obfuscated units that can bypass network firewalls, NordVPN also has a lower price tag than ExpressVPN, which is why many budget-focused users rather opt for the former.

 That said, the lower price does come with some drawbacks, such as the history of its servers being hacked (although no private information was leaked) and tardiness in addressing the public on these issues.